 Boyden Cavern in Kings Canyon

 There is a wonderful cavern to visit alongside Highyway 180 as it winds its way down into Kings Canyon.
-Boyden Cavern is technically in both Giant Sequoia National Monument and Sequoia National Forest and not Kings Canyon National Park, but it should definitely be on you vacation itinerary when you are visiting the park.
+Boyden Cavern is technically in both Giant Sequoia National Monument and Sequoia National Forest and it should definitely be on you vacation itinerary when you are visiting Kings Canyon.

 Crystal Cave in Sequoia National Park